 Whilst we have not been able to attend events, we have shared digital resources with stakeholders and participated in virtual events when possible.
-Instead of school visits, we have shared digital resources including activity packs, films, presentations, and links to the SCASKids and SCASYouth websites.
+Instead of school visits, we have shared digital resources including activity packs, films, presentations, and links to the SCAS Kids and SCAS Youth websites.
+Between April 2021 - March 2022 SCAS Kids has been views 3,418 time and SCAS Youth has been viewed 4,995.
+We have also attended online events with Get Inspired, an organisation which provides interactive careers fairs to help young people find out about different careers through activities provided by businesses.